DIY Emerald Green Dresser

 We used the color Wild Clover for this piece.
 It’s the best hunter green / emerald green.
 It’s bold, but not too in your face.

-Here are more of the Best green chalk paint for Furniture here.
-For more green chalk painted furniture ideas and inspiration, check out this post.
+Here are more of the best green chalk paint for furniture, and for more green chalk painted furniture ideas and inspiration, check out this post.
+You can also get other ideas for painting your dresser with these painted dresser color ideas!

 Spraying Chalk Paint onto a Dresser